-The Minister for Immigration and Mines Fraser Colman was selected as the Cabinet minister to sail with Otago.
-At a dockside press conference timed for Otago’s departure on the 28 June, Norman Kirk stated ‘this is a mission of purpose’ and the voyage of Otago would ‘ensure that the eyes of the world are riveted on Mururoa’.
+Minister for Immigration and Mines Fraser Colman was selected as the cabinet minister to sail with Otago.
+At a dockside press conference timed for Otago’s departure on the 28 June, Prime Minister Norman Kirk stated that ‘this is a mission of purpose’, and that the voyage of Otago would ‘ensure that the eyes of the world are riveted on Mururoa’.

-On 4 July, Otago received orders to pass into the French-declared ‘Intermediate Zone’ with instructions to contact by Morse code twice a day an unidentified radio station, it was discovered later this was the safety link to the French authorities.
+On 4 July, Otago received orders to pass into the French-declared ‘Intermediate Zone’ with instructions to contact by Morse code twice daily an unidentified radio station.
+It was discovered later that this was the safety link to the French authorities.

-Two days later a French Dunkerque-class minesweeper appeared three miles off the stern of the Otago and it shadowed the ship until contact was broken when Otago changed course.
+Two days later a French Dunkerque-class minesweeper appeared 3 miles (5 km) off the stern of Otago.
+It shadowed the ship until contact was broken when Otago changed course.

-Otago would sail into the zone until 23 July maintaining a course to avoid territorial waters but would sail in and out of the zone rendezvousing with Supply to replenish fuel and provisions.
-French surveillance continually photographed the Otago until about July 14.
+Otago would sail into the zone until 23 July, maintaining a course to avoid territorial waters but sailing in and out of the zone to rendezvous with Supply in order to replenish fuel and provisions.
+French surveillance continually photographed the Otago until about 14 July.

 International Intelligence Gathering

-All the major nuclear powers had naval forces acting as observers of the test including: RFA Sir Percival, USSR Research vessels Akademic Shirshoc and Volna and others.
+All the major nuclear powers had naval forces acting as observers of the test including: RFA Sir Percivale, USSR Research vessels Akademik Shirshov and Volna, and others.
 Only the RNZN was acting in a protest role.

-Approaching the territorial limits Otago could see a balloon with the device slung beneath it.
-They were told to prepare for a test the next day.
-At 0800 local time, the French detonated a device above the atoll at 2000 feet.
-Otago was 21.5 miles west of the detonation.
+Approaching the territorial limits, Otago could see a balloon with the device slung beneath it.
+Personnel were told to prepare for a test the next day.
+At 0800 local time, the French detonated a device above the atoll at 2000 feet (610 m).
+Otago was 21.5 miles (35 km) west of the detonation.

 HMNZS Canterbury arrives to Crowded Seas

-Canterbury left Auckland to replace Otago on the 14 July she was equipped with the RNZN’s first on-board computer nick-named ‘Clarence’ that monitored the yield of the French bomb and fallout.
+Canterbury left Auckland to replace Otago on 14 July, equipped with the RNZN’s first onboard computer nick-named ‘Clarence’ .
+Clarence would monitor the yield of the French bomb and fallout.